phbroberg/bendstiff/README.md

     load : bool
         If load is True, previous parameters (saved in pkl file) is used for the analysis.
+    interactive_plot : bool
+        If true the generated plots will be showed interactively.
     W_a : float
         Areal load of the the fabric [N/m^2] w : float